James Millar (physician)

 Although a good writer on scientific topics, he was deemed a poor chief editor of the Britannica, being "slow and dilatory and not well qualified".

 Life

 He was born in Ayr on the western Scottish coast on 4 February 1762.

 He studied classics and science at Glasgow University.
 For some years he acted as tutor in Jamaica, and then was chaplain at Glasgow university.
 Moving to Edinburgh, he graduated M.D. and became fellow of the Royal College of Physicians of Edinburgh.
-In 1822 he was elected a member of the Aesculapian Club.
+In 1820 he was elected a member of the Harveian Society of Edinburgh and in 1822 he was elected a member of the Aesculapian Club.
 He frequently lectured on natural history and chemistry, and was one of the physicians at the Edinburgh Dispensary, where he caught a fever and died 13 July 1827.